The Abolition Movement

 Gustavus Vassa and the Abolition of the British Slave Trade

-Gustavus Vassa, the African, published his Interesting Narrative in 1789.
-The Narrative has been credited as crucial in the campaign to abolish the British slave trade, implemented in 1807, although Vassa died in 1797 and did not witness this legal victory.
-His Interesting Narrative is widely read in English literature and Black Studies courses, and remains in print in several popular editions.
+Vassa became prominent in the abolition movement with the publication of his autobiography, The Interesting Narrative in 1789.
+The narrative has been credited as crucial in the abolition campaign because he identified as an African and included his birth name, Olaudah Equiano, which was obviously an African name, in the credits of his book.
+His Interesting Narrative went through nine editions in the United Kingdom during his life time and was also published in New York.
+It was read widely, and his extensive tours of England, Scotland and Ireland to promote the book garnered support for the abolitionist cause.
+The book is still widely read in English literature and Black Studies courses, and remains in print in several popular editions as well as translations into a number of languages.
 There are over 25,000 sites on the web relating to this most interesting African and black Briton.
-His story is sometimes thought to represent the classic slave narrative, and certainly characterizes the richness of eighteenth-century English literature.
-Considering that Vassa did not learn English until he was eleven, his achievements are all the more remarkable.
-By the late 1780s and early 1790s, he was arguably the most outspoken African in the Atlantic world, and it was the heady days of Revolutionary France, the demand for Parliamentary reform, the abolition of the slave trade, and the ending of slavery.
+His story is sometimes thought to represent the classic slave narrative, and it certainly characterizes the richness of eighteenth-century English literature.
+Considering that Vassa did not learn English until he was 12, his achievements are all the more remarkable.
+By the late 1780s and early 1790s, he was arguably the most outspoken African in the Atlantic world, and he was well know during the heady days of revolutionary France and the demand for parliamentary reform in Britain, as well as being prominent in thethe abolition of the slave trade, which he did not live to witness, dying in 1797, ten years before abolition was enacted in 1807 and 37 years before the emancipation of the enslaved in British colonies.
+There has been a considerable body of information collected on Vassa's role in the abolition movement, much of it published in the various editions of the Interesting Narrative, and most fully in the edition by Vincent Carretta, and numerous books and scholarly articles.